RoySRC/CPPLOGGER/README.md

 		* File name and Line numbers
 * Provides a flag to disable global logging, when this flag is set all logging is disabled
 * Enabling/Disabling logging does not require flags to be passed in at compile time
-* Provides a flag to enable or disable immediate logging.
-When immediate logging is enabled, the `printf` buffer gets immediately flushed to the output stream.
-When immediate logging is disabled, the print buffer only gets flushed when it is full.
-When this buffer gets flushed is also determined by the OS.
-Disabling immediate logging provides a significant performance boost as outlined in the [Benchmarks](#Benchmarks) section.
-As a result of the performance gains, immediate logging is disabled by default.
 * Provides verbose level option to limit how much logging information gets printed.
 Refer to [this](#Verbose-Level) example.